gruntjs/grunt-docs/Configuring-tasks.md

 ```

 ## Files
 Because most tasks perform file operations, Grunt has powerful abstractions for declaring on which files the task should operate.
-There are several ways to define **src-dest** (source-destination) mappings, offering varying degrees of verbosity and control.
+There are several ways to define **src-dest** (source-destination) file mappings, offering varying degrees of verbosity and control.
 Any multi task will understand all the following formats, so choose whichever format best meets your needs.

 ### Compact Format
 This form allows a single **src-dest** (source-destination) mapping per-target.
 It is most commonly used for read-only tasks, like [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint), where a single `src` property is needed, and no `dest` key is relevant.

+If the `nonull` property is set, `src` patterns will be retained even if they fail to match files.

 ```js
 grunt.initConfig({